Streptomyces phage Aginita

 GPS Coordinates39.256199 N, 76.712371 W Map

 Discovery NotesThe soil sample was taken from a pond located on campus after a rainy day.
-The soil sample was wet/moist when collected that night.
+The soil sample was wet when collected that night.

-Naming NotesCreated this name by combining two languages that we are both taking.
-One of us is taking Spanish and the other is taking Korean.
-We knew we wanted something creative and decided on combining two words from each language to create a name.
-'Agi' means 'baby' in Korean, and 'niƱita' means 'little girl' in Spanish.
+Naming NotesDecided on combining two words from each language we are actively learning to create a name.
+'Agi' means 'baby' in Korean, and 'niñita' means 'little girl' in Spanish.

 Sequencing Information